elijahcruz12/laravel-elo-matchmaking/README.md

 ## Installation

-First you'll need to clone the repo.
+ - Clone the repo.

-Then you'll need to copy `.env.example` to `.env` and fill in the mysql database and redis details.
+ - Copy the `.env.example` file to `.env` and fill in the database and redis information.

-Then you'll need to run `composer install` to install the dependencies.
+ - Run `composer install` to install the dependencies.

+ - Run `php artisan key:generate` to generate the application key.

-Then you'll need to run `php artisan migrate` to create the database tables.
+ - Run `php artisan migrate` to migrate the database.
+If the database doesn't exist, it'll create it.

+## Running

-Then you'll need to run `php artisan horizon` to start the queue workers.
+ - Run `php artisan horizon` to start the horizon dashboard.

-You'll also need to run `php artisan schedule:work` to start the scheduler.
+ - Run `php artisan schedule:work` to start the scheduler.

-Then you'll need to run `php artisan serve` to start the web server.
-You'll need this to access /horizon.
+ - Run `php artisan check:counts` to start the count checker.

-To add players to the queue you'll need to run `php artisan make:users {count} --fresh`.
-This will make the matchmaking users.
+ - Run `php artisan make:users {count}` to make the specified amount of users.

 ## Requirements